Mr-Smyth/sunwhere/testing.md

      * No errors detected.
   2. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
-  3. Set the browsers Geolocation setting to off, to check returned error message to the broser was present.
+  3. Set the browser's Geolocation setting to off, to check returned error message to the browser was present.
      _ Error message was present when required.
      _ This also proved that the function call was being made correctly. \* No errors detected.